lxylxy123456/uberxmhf/bug_087/README.md

 interrupt handler.
 Instead, it just resumes the HLT handler.
 So to workaround this QEMU problem, we can simply make HLT a conditional loop.
 See `lhv-dev 8fd86d991`.

+Then, I realized that Bochs may also have bugs.
+In `lhv-dev 35f7d6fb9`, `experiment_3()` fails on Bochs, but succeeds on QEMU and Thinkpad.
+So from now on we need to be careful when testing on both QEMU and Bochs.

+KVM / Bochs bugs
+* Make sure all experiments can run
+	* Some experiments in Bochs are not stable
+* When NMI hits HLT instruction, VMCS is different from Thinkpad
+	* Common RIP: immediately after the HLT instruction
+	* Thinkpad: Activity state = 1, VMEXIT inst length = 1
+	* KVM: Activity state = 0, VMEXIT inst length = 1
+	* Bochs: Activity state = 0, VMEXIT inst length = 0
+	* To reproduce, run `experiment_5()` and print VMCS in NMI VMEXIT handler.

+### Conclusion of experiments

+After implementing 13 experiments in `lhv-dev aa8d89b1c..254e7d222`, we summarize the VMX behavior related to NMI below.
+Note that looks like there are a lot of bugs in KVM and Bochs.
+So KVM and Bochs can only be used to debug the experiment code.
+The results on real hardware is the ground truth.

+* Non VMX related
+	* In host, IRET removes NMI blocking
+	* If NMI pending and host does not block NMI, host NMI interrupt handler is executed
+* NMI Exiting = 0, virtual NMIs = 0
+	* When VMENTRY, guest's NMI blocking status is determined by VMCS
+	* When non-NMI VMEXIT, host's NMI blocking is determined by guest's NMI blocking status (i.e. does not change)
+	* In guest, IRET removes NMI blocking
+	* If NMI pending and guest does not block NMI, guest NMI interrupt handler is executed
+* NMI Exiting = 1, virtual NMIs = 0
+	* When VMENTRY, guest's NMI blocking status is determined by VMCS
+	* When non-NMI VMEXIT, host's NMI blocking is determined by guest's NMI blocking status (i.e. does not change)
+	* In guest, IRET does not change NMI blocking status
+	* If NMI pending and guest does not block NMI, NMI VMEXIT to host
+* NMI Exiting = 1, virtual NMIs = 1
+	* When VMENTRY, guest's virtual NMI blocking status is determined by VMCS
+	* When VMENTRY, guest's NMI blocking status is (does not matter)
+	* When non-NMI VMEXIT, host's NMI blocking status is not blocking
+	* In guest, IRET changes virtual NMI blocking status
+	* If NMI pending and always, NMI VMEXIT to host

+We can rephrase the above:
+* When VMENTRY,
+	* Guest NMI blocking is
+		* If virtual NMIs = 0, determined by VMCS
+		* If virtual NMIs = 1, not blocking
+	* Guest virtual NMI blocking is
+		* (Assert virtual NMIs = 1), determined by VMCS
+* When non-NMI VMEXIT,
+	* Host NMI blocking is
+		* The same as guest NMI blocking (i.e. does not change)
+* When guest executes IRET
+	* If NMI Exiting = 0, virtual NMIs = 0, remove NMI blocking
+	* If NMI Exiting = 1, virtual NMIs = 0, no effect
+	* If NMI Exiting = 1, virtual NMIs = 1, remove virtual NMI blocking
+* When NMI pending and guest does not block NMI,
+	* If NMI Exiting = 0, execute guest NMI interrupt handler
+	* If NMI Exiting = 1, VMEXIT

+For now, we can start writing XMHF code.
+In the future, may need to add some experiments for NMI window exiting.

+TODO: new experiment: L1 block NMI, receive NMI, VMENTRY to L2, but also inject a page fault or similar.
+See whether page fault comes first or NMI comes first.
+TODO: write XMHF NMI handling code
+TODO: report KVM and Bochs bugs